estefafdez/estefafdez/README.md

 ## 📚 About Me:

 - 🔭 I’m currently working as a QA Automation Engineer.
 - 🌱 I’m currently learning TypeScript among other things.
+Also focus on Cypress E2E tests.
 - 👯 I’m looking to collaborate on Open Source tools such as Selenium, Appium or Cypress.
 - 🤔 I’m looking forward to helping people with any problem with Automation Testing.
 - 💬 Ask me about QA and Automation Testing.